crysalead/filter/README.md

 Filters::patch(true);
 ```

-Note: The patching will only work for classes loaded by the composer autoloader.
-So if some classes is included using `require` or `include` or has already been loaded before the `Filters::patch(true)` call, it won't be patched.
+Note: patching works for classes loaded by the composer autoloader.
+If a class is included using `require` or `include` or has already been loaded before the `Filters::patch(true)` call, it won't be patched.

 Using `Filters::patch(true)` is the no brainer way to setup the patcher but you should keep in mind that all your code as well as your vendor code will be patched.
-Even if patched classes are cached once patched, having filters for all methods can be time consuming.
+Even if patched classes are cached once patched, having all methods wrapped inside a filter closure can be time consuming.

-So the prefered approach is to only patch needed files like in the following example:
+So the prefered approach is to only patch needed files:

 ```php
 Filters::patch([